Quasi-spiral solution to the mixed intracluster medium and the universal entropy profile of galaxy clusters: Introduction

-An interesting and arguably related observation is the universal radial profile of the specific entropy $s\propto \ln K$ in galaxy groups and clusters, typically quantified in terms of the adiabat $K\equiv k_B T n^{1-\Gamma}$, where $n$ and $T$ are the ICM particle number density and temperature, $\Gamma=5/3$ is the adiabatic index, and $k_B$ is the Boltzmann constant.
-When properly deprojected, a simple, approximately linear $K(r)\propto r$ profile usually emerges over a wide mass range with a universal normalisation \citep{Pratt05, Piffaretti05, Donahue06, Sanderson09, Panagoulia14, ReissKeshet2015}.
+An interesting and arguably related observation is the universal radial profile of the $s\propto \ln K$ specific entropy in galaxy groups and clusters, typically quantified in terms of the adiabat $K\equiv k_B T n^{1-\Gamma}$, where $n$ and $T$ are the ICM particle number density and temperature, $\Gamma=5/3$ is the adiabatic index, and $k_B$ is the Boltzmann constant.
+When properly deprojected, a simple, approximately linear $K(r)\propto r$ profile usually emerges over a wide mass range with a universal normalization \citep{Pratt05, Piffaretti05, Donahue06, Sanderson09, Panagoulia14, ReissKeshet2015}.
 Such a simple profile, oblivious to the temperature peak at the edge of the core and robust to the presence of ongoing cooling, merger, and active galactic nucleus (AGN) activity, must be sustained by some dynamical mechanism \citep{ReissKeshet2015}.
 In the presence of a spiral structure, this entropy profile is locally consistent with a balance between radiative cooling and azimuthal heat conduction or radial heat advection, but the spiral structure is likely to play a more direct dynamical role in regulating the entropy profile \citep{ReissKeshet2015}.

-A spiral CF presents as a projected tangential discontinuity, revealing a sharp temperature jump (\ie increase) and density drop (\ie decrease) as one crosses outside (\ie with increasing radius) the CF, as required for Rayleigh-Taylor stability \citep[][and references therein]{MarkevitchVikhlinin07}.
+A spiral CF is an edge-on projection of a tangential \citep{KeshetEtAl10} discontinuity, revealing a sharp temperature jump (\ie a sharp increase, henceforth) and density drop (\ie decrease) as one crosses outside (\ie with increasing radius) the CF, as required for Rayleigh-Taylor stability \citep[][and references therein]{MarkevitchVikhlinin07}.
 Hydrostatic equilibrium is found to be broken along such a CF \citep{MarkevitchEtAl01}, indicating a fast, Mach $\sim0.8$ flow inside the CF \citep{KeshetEtAl10, NaorKeshet20}.
-While the temperature jump and density drop are of order $30\%$ to $100\%$ for a typical CF, the thermal pressure shows a more modest, $\sim 10\%$ jump, indicating the presence of compensating, shear-amplified magnetic fields inside the discontinuity \citep{ReissKeshet2014, NaorKeshet20}.
+While the temperature jump and density drop are of order $30\%$ to $100\%$ for a typical CF, the thermal pressure shows a more modest, $\sim 10\%$ jump, indicating the presence of shear-amplified magnetic fields inside the discontinuity \citep{ReissKeshet2014, NaorKeshet20}.
 The entropy and metallicity profiles along the CF indicate that the fast flow inside the CF is a nearly sonic outflow, whereas the plasma above the CF is a slow, Mach $\sim0.03$ inflow \citep{NaorEtAl20}.
+Away from the discontinuity, variations in the thermal properties are more gradual, the fast flow is likely confined to the vicinity of the CF \citep{KeshetEtAl10}, and the overall ICM typically appears relaxed.